Preetp2708/Delta/README.md

-# Delta
+# Devtrix
-About The Web Development Journy...
+About The Web Development Journy...\n
 You can see many of the my projects in this folder..